Coldcard/firmware/docs/nfc-on-coldcard.md

 If the above is not enough for you, the antenna can be destroyed by cutting the trace labeled "NFC" inside the hole for the MicroSD card.
-Ues a point of a sharp knife to cut and peel up the trace.
+Ues the point of a sharp knife to cut and peel up the trace.

 The NFC traffic is not encrypted and is subject to evesdropping.
 While the NFC feature is active, your Coldcard can be uniquely identifed because the NFC protocol requires a unique ID (64 bits) that is defined by the NFC tag chip and shared automatically as part of the anti-collion protocol.
+Again, that happens only during active transfers, not when idle.

 ## Desktop Testing